Introduction

 - Glycolic acid above 5% (lactic acid is gentler)

-The Avene Tolerance line contains just 7 ingredients to minimize reactions.
+The Avene Tolerance check price on Amazon line contains just 7 ingredients to minimize reactions.

 Are peptide creams worth the cost?

 For perimenopause, peptides like Matrixyl 3000 work synergistically with ceramides.
-The Olay Regenerist offers clinically effective concentrations at 1/5 the price of luxury brands.
+The Olay Regenerist check price on Amazon offers clinically effective concentrations at 1/5 the price of luxury brands.
 Apply to damp skin for better penetration.

 How long until I see results?